 Leaders are often expected to set an example by doing great work themselves and inspire the team to work well.
 We generally call this as ‘Leading from the front’.

 But with so much discussion around how companies want to scale up with high performing teams, the expectations from a leader have changed and it is unfair to expect leaders to know everything and set examples by outperforming in every aspect.
+Therefore, as a leader, you need to lead smart.
 The role of leaders is now different and it has evolved.
 In fact leaders say they prefer teams more intelligent and knowledgeable than them.

 But then the question comes, ‘When your team is better than you, why you should still be called a leader?’